stellar/stellar-anchor-tests/@stellar/anchor-tests/README.md

                                                               [array] [required]
   -v, --verbose      Display the each request and response used in each failed
-                     test.                            [boolean] [default: false]
+                     test.                            [boolean] [default: false] --sep-config       Path to a JSON file containing SEP-specific configuration options.
+See below for config examples.                    [string]
 ```

 ```